-Montanans Deciding Fate of GOP Candidate Charged With Assault
+Republican Wins Montana House Seat Despite Assault Charge

 “The people of Montana are going to decide today who they will send to Congress.
 I’m going to let the people of Montana decide who they want as their representative.”

-And on Thursday, Montanas began deciding.
+And on Thursday, Montanans began deciding.
 Kenny Ketner voted earlier this week for Quist, and said it was mainly a vote against Trump.

 “I think it is important to resist the Trump agenda,” Ketner said.
 “Health care is probably my number one concern; what the Republican Congress wants to do will leave millions of people uninsured.
 Plus, Trump’s budget this week shows cuts to all sorts of national spending, from agriculture subsidies to education.”